AA EODC/Surrender (Export Obligation Discharge Certificate)

 Exporters might be required to rectify deficiencies, resubmit the EODC or fulfill outstanding export requirements.

-This may influence the future AA applications or other export licenses as the exporter compliance record would have been compromised.
+This may influence future AA applications or other export licenses as the exporter compliance record would have been compromised.

 This cancellation (EEODC) can be done in case the EODC was issued accidentally or in case of filing incorrect documents and the exporter does not want to surrender the unused part of the AA.